Doo-wop: Revivals

-Although the ultimate longevity of doo-wop has been disputed, at various times in the 1970s–1990s the genre saw revivals, with artists being concentrated in urban areas, mainly in New York City, Chicago, Philadelphia, Newark, and Los Angeles.
+Although the ultimate longevity of doo-wop has been disputed, the genre saw revivals at various times from the 1970s through the 1990s; the artists reviving the scene were concentrated in urban areas, mainly in New York City, Chicago, Philadelphia, Newark, and Los Angeles.
 Revival television shows and boxed CD sets such as the "Doo Wop Box" set 1–3 have rekindled interest in the music, the artists, and their stories.Cruising with Ruben & the Jets, released in late 1968, is a concept album of doo-wop music recorded by Frank Zappa and the Mothers of Invention performing as a fictitious Chicano doo-wop band called Ruben & the Jets.
 In collaboration with Zappa, singer Ruben Guevara went on to start a real band called Ruben and the Jets.
 An early notable revival of "pure" doo-wop occurred when Sha Na Na appeared at the Woodstock Festival.
 Soul group the Trammps recorded "Zing!
 Went the Strings of My Heart" in 1972.

 Over the years other groups have had doo-wop or doo-wop-influenced hits, such as Robert John's 1972 version of "The Lion Sleeps Tonight", Darts successful revival of the doo-wop standards "Daddy Cool" and "Come Back My Love" in the late 1970s, Toby Beau's 1978 hit "My Angel Baby", and Billy Joel's 1984 hit "The Longest Time".
+Showaddywaddy was a major contributor to the Doo-wop revival, having 23 Top 40 Singles Chart hits in the UK between 1974 and 1983, almost all of which were cover versions of classic doo-wop songs (see Showaddywaddy discography).

 Soul and funk bands such as Zapp released the single ("Doo Wa Ditty (Blow That Thing)/A Touch of Jazz (Playin' Kinda Ruff Part II)").
 The last doo-wop record to reach the top ten on the U.S. pop charts was "It's Alright" by Huey Lewis and the News, a doo-wop adaptation of the Impressions' 1963 Top 5 smash hit.
 It reached number 7 on the U.S. Billboard Adult contemporary chart in June 1993.
 Much of the album had a doo-wop flavor.
 Another song from the By the Way sessions to feature a doo-wop influence was a cover of "Teenager In Love", originally recorded by Dion and the Belmonts.
 The genre would see another resurgence in popularity in 2018, with the release of the album "Love in the Wind" by Brooklyn-based band, the Sha La Das, produced by Thomas Brenneck for the Daptone Record label.